i4Ds/Karabo-Pipeline/Installation.md

 Before installing all further depencies, make sure that the correct python and pip executables are selected in the current shell session.
 If you do `conda activate <env>`, you will have the correct executables in your terminal.

-It is advisable to first create a seperate environmen, so run these.:
+It is advisable to first create a seperate environment, so run these.:

 ```
 conda create -n pipeline_env python=3.8